Antonio Quintana Simonetti: History

 Early in his career, Quintana worked with Pedro Martínez Inclán and Mario Romañach in the Barrio Residencial Obrero de Luyanó, a modernist project that consisting of 1,500 houses, eight apartment complexes in four-story buildings, and all the complementary services of the houses: markets, schools, sports fields, and parks.

 After the triumph of the Cuban Revolution, in 1959, Quintana decided to stay in Cuba and work for the revolutionary government, unlike many of his colleagues, who preferred to leave the country.
 He directed the Directorate of Projects of the Ministry of Construction (MICONS), between 1961 and 1969.
 He continued to design until 1991 when he concluded his last project, Teatro Heredia de Santiago de Cuba.
-He died in Havana on September 21 of 1993, at the age of 74.
+He died in Havana on September 21, 1993, at the age of 74.